Thursday, August 20, 2009

 I think edible mushrooms are God’s secret for meat-lovers, who need to stay away from meat for health reasons.
 Large, juicy brown portobello mushrooms can be ‘spiked’ with garlic sticks cut from fresh garlic and grilled on the fire just like meat.
 Or under the grill in the oven.
 Fried white mushrooms can be treated with the same spices one would use for chicken livers and enjoyed as such.
 Sliced mushrooms can be used together with onions and cream or soy milk to create a creamy sauce for pasta.
 Sprinkled with black pepper they are certain to satisfy any gourmet’s taste.

-Besides being a rich source of protein, mushrooms are the only natural fresh vegetable or fruit with vitamin D. New research suggests that the ultraviolet light found in sunlight may boost levels of vitamin D in mushrooms.
+Mushrooms are the only natural fresh vegetable or fruit with vitamin D. Preliminary research suggests that the ultraviolet light found in sunlight may boost levels of vitamin D in mushrooms.
 Apparently, we can boost the natural process of “enriching” mushrooms with more vitamin D by briefly exposing mushrooms grown in the dark to sunlight for 5 minutes before cooking or using in salads!

 Often grouped with vegetables, mushrooms provide many of the nutritional value of fruit and vegetables, as well as nutritional elements more commonly found in meat, beans or grains.
 Mushrooms are low in calories, fat-free, cholesterol-free and very low in sodium (salt).
 Still, they give us different nutrients, such as riboflavin, niacin and selenium, which are typically found in animal foods or grains.